OISF/suricata/doc/userguide/capture-hardware/Napatech.rst

 	$ /opt/napatech3/bin/ntstop.sh -m
 	$ /opt/napatech3/bin/ntstart.sh -m

 Now let's assign the streams to host buffers and configure the load distribution.
-The load distrution will be setup to support both tunneled and non-tunneled traffic.
+The load distribution will be setup to support both tunneled and non-tunneled traffic.
 Create a file that contains the ntpl commands below::

 	Delete=All				# Delete any existing filters